Safe and sound with Santander online

 We're totally committed to protecting you when you use this web site.
 As you may know, internet security technology is very good these days.
 We confirm the identity of customers through the use of multiple security credentials that have been designed in accordance with financial industry standards and best practice.
 Furthermore, any information sent between you and Santander when using the Santander online service uses strong industry-standard security technology.

-Be assured that your money is safe when you bank online, thanks to our Online Banking Guarantee.
-In the unlikely event funds are taken from your account without permission, we will pay back any loss incurred from fraud, up to the value of the amount fraudulently taken.
-All we ask is that you have not acted fraudulently yourself or without reasonable care to keep your security information safe.
+Be assured that your money is safe when you bank online.
+There is protection provided by the Payment Services Regulations 2009.
+In the unlikely event funds are taken from your account as a result of fraud, we will refund you and restore your account to the state it would have been in had the unauthorised payment transaction not taken place.
+There are some circumstances in which this protection is not available, for example if you have acted fraudulently or have deliberately or with gross negligence failed to take reasonable steps to keep your security information safe.
 For more information about preventing fraud please visit our online security page.

 Protecting you with technology